 Flautist and Collaborative Artist

 Australian flautist Tamara Kohler is a soloist, chamber musician, and inter-disciplinary artist, recognised for her "...fearless execution" (CutCommon) in performance.
 As a strong believer in the transformative power of the arts, Tamara is equally comfortable in the orchestral pit as in the cross-collaborative world.

 "Her playing stands out in several ways: breadth of repertoire, adventurous and intellectual grasp of the material, and equal experience as soloist, chamber musician, and orchestral performer"

-Festival credits include the Melbourne International Arts Festival, Metropolis New Music Festival, the inaugural Eighth Blackbird Creative Lab (USA), Bang on a Can Summer Festival (USA), Darmstadt International Festival for New Music (DE), Port Fairy Spring Music Festival and the 2015 Australian Flute Festival, performing as a soloist in the Australian premiere of Salvatore Sciarrino's 'Il Cerchio dei Suoni'.
-In 2017, she was a finalist for the Classical Freedman Fellowship.
+Festival credits include the Melbourne International Arts Festival, Metropolis New Music Festival, the inaugural Eighth Blackbird Creative Lab (USA), Aus Fest (IN), Bang on a Can Summer Festival (USA), Darmstadt International Festival for New Music (DE), Port Fairy Spring Music Festival and the 2015 Australian Flute Festival, performing as a soloist in the Australian premiere of Salvatore Sciarrino's 'Il Cerchio dei Suoni'.

 Tamara is an alumnus of the Australian National Academy of Music and completed a Bachelor of Music (Performance) at the University of Melbourne.
 Her teachers have included Mardi McSullea, Virginia Taylor and Jocelyn Edey-Fazzone.

 Tamara has also studied internationally throughout Italy, Canada, The Netherlands, Germany, Switzerland and Sweden as a recipient of the Skills and Development Grant from the Australian Council for the Arts.

 Aside from her chief projects as a classical musician, Tamara also enjoys recording and performing with musicians and artists of other genres.
 She is a blog contributor for CutCommon: The New Generation of Classical Music and the producer and presenter of podcast series, MythirdEar.